This Steakhouse Potato Salad is a creamy, smoky, steakhouse-style potato salad. It takes 1 hour 30 minutes and serves 6.

 | Chives | For garnish | Parsley or green onions work too |

 Use firm potatoes like Yukon Gold for the best texture and flavor.
-I always go heavier on bacon because life is short and bacon fixes things.
-FYI, rinse the potatoes only if they look starchy; otherwise skip it.
+Rinse the potatoes only if they look starchy; otherwise skip it.

 How to Make (Step-by-Step)